 Rock-wallabies are some of the most adorable and charismatic little creatures you can encounter in Australia.
 As wildlife lovers and wildlife photography enthusiasts, Magnetic Island is the perfect travel destination.
 It is an island filled with gorgeous landscapes and stunning nature, with amazing opportunities for close encounters with precious native Australian wildlife.

-With thriving colonies of allied rock-wallabies and koalas, it is the ideal wildlife destination and one you have to add to your Australian wildlife itinerary!
-Hop on a ferry across from Townsville, head over to Geoffrey Bay, and you will be greeted by many friendly rock-wallabies beside the picturesque ocean!
+With thriving colonies of allied rock-wallabies and koalas, it is the ideal wildlife destination and one you have to add to your Australian wildlife itinerary.
+Hop on a ferry across from Townsville, head over to Geoffrey Bay, and you will be greeted by many friendly rock-wallabies beside the picturesque ocean.

 It is best to arrive either early morning or late afternoon as these are the most active times for the wallabies, and when you will have the best chances of seeing lots of them amongst the rocks.
 However, if you can’t manage those times, you will still most likely be able to see them throughout the day, but just in fewer numbers.